StefanZander/lecture_notes/smw/skript/marp/03_data_modelling.md

 2. Identify *Concepts* (Classes)
 3. Identify *Properties* and *Data* (Numbers, Literals etc.)
 4. Represent as *Conceptual Graph* with *Stereotypes*
-5. Transform into *Serialized Graphs* using Mediawiki syntax
+5. Transform into *Serialized Graphs* using MediaWiki syntax